sreela-gopi/Capstone_Assignment/README.md

 **Findings from Model training and evaluation:**

 The models used for training the data are **Linear Regression, Ridge Regression, Lasso Regression, Random Forest Regressor and Gradient Boost Regressor**.
-The Cross Validation Results interpretation of the Hyperparameter tuned models are as below:
+The Cross Validation Results interpretation of the Hyperparameter tuned models are as below:<br>
 **1. Overall Model Ranking and Selection** <br>

 *  **Best Model:** The **Gradient Boost Regressor (GBR)** achieved the lowest error after tuning, with a Mean RMSE of $4587.45.
 This confirms it's the optimal model for this dataset.